EluciusFTW/SpectreCoff/README.md

 The table module is currently in the works!

 #### Chart
-The chart module is partially completed.
-In particular, the bar chart is already usable, but undocumented, while the breakdown chart has not been ported yet.
-Please see the example command for guidance on the bar chart.
+The chart module is already usable, just not documented yet.
+In the meantime, please see the example command for guidance.

 ### Versioning
 We are using [NerdBank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) and follow the version scheme: `<major>.<minor>.<git-depth>` for out releases.